 - 1 How Does Software Reselling Work?

-- 2 How to Be an Effective Reseller
+- 2 How to Become an Effective Reseller

 - 3 How to Get Started as a Software Reseller